tate11/odoo-academy/README.md

 ## Modules

 ```
-├─── modules
-│    └──academy_base                    : base module required to install all others.
+└──academy_base                   : base module required to install all others.
 It adds the Academy main menu.
-│        ├───academy_public_tendering   : stores information about public tendering  processes.
+    ├───academy_public_tendering  : stores information about public tendering processes.
-│        └───academy_tests              : stores questions and answeres and allows to build manual and random tests.
+    └───academy_tests             : stores questions and answeres and allows to build manual and random tests.
-└─── scripts
-     └── oaclient.py                    : allow to connect to Odoo server using RPC and manage academy resources.
 ```

 ## Licences